rackerlabs/design-system/_component_design/context-drawer.md

 #### Footer behavior

-The height of the drawer body is determined by the vertical height of the content.
+The vertical height of the content determines the height of the drawer body.

 If the drawer content pushes the drawer footer to the bottom edge of the screen, then the footer must be fixed there, and the drawer body must scroll.

-This alignment allows the submit controls to remain in close proximity to the form content for a more intuitive form interaction, while also accounting for shorter viewport heights.
+This alignment allows the submit controls to remain close to the form content for a more intuitive form interaction, while also accounting for shorter viewport heights.

 {% endcolumn %}